jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/intro.md

 # Tile Map

-Maps and levels form the basis of many of the most common types of video games; they allow a location for the games story to progress, and for the player to explore.
+Maps and levels form the basis of many of the most common types of video games; they allow a canvas for the games story to progress, and for the player to explore.

 In MakeCode Arcade, ``||scene:tilemaps||`` provide an easy way to design two dimensional maps.